 In all honesty, the concept of returns and refunds itself is too complicated.
 Do not make it more complex by using industry-specific jargon, technical clauses, and strict terms and conditions.

 But obviously, you should discuss each aspect of returns and refunds clearly in your policy.
-For instance, the post-purchase time frame you want to allow your buyers to return products, packaging guidelines, payment and refunds terms, and exchange options - everything needs to be discussed beforehand.
+For instance, the post-purchase time frame you want to allow your buyers to return products, packaging guidelines, payment and refund terms, and exchange options - everything needs to be discussed beforehand.

 5. Set Clear Guidelines